 Mud Turtle Behavior and Temperament

-These little turtles look cute but don't assume that means they'll be docile and friendly.
-They're not difficult to care for, but mud turtles are on the grouchy side and will bite with their curved beaks if they feel provoked or nervous.
+These little turtles look quite cute, but don't assume that they'll be docile and friendly.
+Mud turtles are on the grouchy side and will bite with their curved beaks if they feel provoked or nervous.
 This is one of several reasons to avoid picking up or touching a pet mud turtle unless it's absolutely necessary.
-The risk of salmonella, as discussed below, is another reason.

 Housing the Mud Turtle